zjunlp/EasyEdit/examples/WISE.md

 - `loc_data`: used to provide $x_i$ in Equation 5, sampled from the train set.
 - `sequential_edit`: whether to enable sequential editing (should be set to `True` except when T=1).

+If you need to reproduce the baseline experimental results, simply modify the corresponding `HyperParams`** according to the [EasyEdit usage instructions](https://github.com/zjunlp/EasyEdit?tab=readme-ov-file#baseeditor).

 #### Batch_editing LlaMa-2 on ZsRE with WISE

 - Please first locate the `.YAML` file containing the definitions of the hyperparameters.
 Then, add a new hyperparameter named `batch_size` and set its value to a integer of your choice.